rajatmodi62/rajatmodi62.github.io/about.md

 My focus is on action recognition.
 Specifically, how can a machine learn to distinguish between an actor, object of action and actions being performed.
 Another direction i am interested in is understanding the 'supporting actors' in videos which can inform inference of an action.

-The purpose of this blog is for me to 'think' as i write and communicate several ideas in a similar manner.
+The purpose of this blog is for me to 'think' about analogies from a brain point of view and use those notions towards developing an intelligent machine.